YehudaShapira/xv6-explained/Explanations.md

 ###*Available pages (free!)*

 Processes need pages to be mapped to.
 Obviously, we want to make sure that we keep track of which page are available.
 The free pages are managed by a **linked list**.
 This list is held by a global variable named `kmem`.
-Each item is s `run` struct, which contains only a pointer to the next guy.
+Each item is a `run` struct, which contains only a pointer to the next guy.

 `kmem` also has a lock, which makes sure (we'll learn later how) that different processes don't work on the memory in the same time and mess it up.
 (An alternative would be to give each processor its own pages.
 However, that could cause some processors to run out of memory while another has spare.
 (There are ways to work around it.))